-When the vitreous detaches, small pieces of scar tissue and fibers can break off and “float” around in the vitreous.
+Sometimes, when the vitreous detaches, small pieces of scar tissue and fibers can break off and “float” around in the vitreous.

 Risks of vitreous detachment

 Vitreous detachment is most commonly seen in people over the age of fifty and is seen even more prominently as we grow older.
 In people over the age of 80, it is likely.
-People who have experienced a vitreous detachment in one eye are much more likely to get one in the other eye.
+People who have experienced a vitreous detachment in one eye are much more likely to get one in the other.

 Vitreous detachment symptoms